Personal Statements

 Remember to be geeky and show off your knowledge.
 So you could even just start talking about a topic that interests you, almost as if you are writing an essay.

 Always keep in mind that you are writing to admissions tutors about why you want to study their course.
 You are not applying for a job and so talking too much about your skills or extra-curricular achievements will not interest them.
 The admissions tutors are interested in your knowledge and love of learning.
 They want to know why you are passionate about this course and what in particular interests you about this subject.
-With that in mind, the first 70% (at least) should be focused purely on the course you are applying for.
-(NB: If you are applying to Oxbridge, then you should be aiming for 95% of your statement to be focused on the course).
+With that in mind, this section of your statement is going to be the longest.

 TOP TIP: Never say you are passionate about the course, the admissions tutors hate the word passion as it used far too often.
 Instead, SHOW them you are passionate by talking about what fascinates you.